Working German Shepherd Dogs

 Today, while not a perfect evaluation, schutzhund (now called IPO) remains one of the most stringent and comprehensive methods for ensuring that the German Shepherd Dog breed remains true to its working heritage.
 The schutzhund requirements for a dog to be proficient in tracking, obedience and protection work in order to earn a schutzhund title also ensure that the breed remains the all around "Jack of all trades" working dog that it was intended to be.
 This training provides important knowledge as to the dog's temperament and abilities, and helps separate dogs who possess the proper characteristics to be an asset to the breed from those who should not be bred.

 From a breeding standpoint, while titles are fundamental measures of breed worthiness and provide an official record of achievement and objective evaluation, that is only a part of their merit.
 Even more important from a breeder's perspective is what is learned about the dog along the way.
 It is the time spent together working and training toward that title that is the most valuable when it comes to evaluating temperament and working ability, and in this sense the journey to a title is even more important than the title itself.
 With this in mind, we choose to raise, train and title our dogs ourselves, rather than purchase already trained or titled dogs, or send our dogs off to have breeding titles put on them by professional trainers.
-All of our current breeding dogs are second or third generation products of our breeding program and Handler Owned and Trained (HOT).
+While we occasionally obtain dogs from other breeders in order to enhance our bloodlines and expand the gene pool, the majority of our breeding dogs are from multiple generations of our own breeding program and Handler Owned and Trained (HOT).

 This can be a slow road at times as each and every title obtained represents a large commitment of time, energy and money.
 But it is well worth it.
 A thorough training program that pushes the dog's limits is the surest way to bring to light all that lies in the depths of a dog's personality, and schutzhund is without a doubt one of the most comprehensive and stringent training programs out there.
 Through the training process, we become intimately familiar with each dog's strengths and weaknesses and gain a thorough knowledge of his or her individual traits and working ability, which in turn helps us make good breeding decisions.
 Thus we are able to ensure that pups from our kennel will be true to their working heritage, and able to carry on the legacy that has made the German Shepherd Dog the most popular and versatile breed in the world.

-Dogs from our breedings are excelling in schutzhund/IPO, agility, competitive obedience, herding, law enforcement, tracking/trailing, search and rescue, farm work and personal protection, while at the same time serving their families as trustworthy, loving and devoted companions.
+Dogs from our breedings are excelling in schutzhund/IPO and other protection sports, agility, competitive obedience, herding, law enforcement, detection, tracking/trailing, nosework, search and rescue, service work, farm work and personal protection, while at the same time serving their families as trustworthy, loving and devoted companions.
 There is no better dog in the world than a good German Shepherd Dog, and that's what you will find at Wildhaus Kennels.